MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-topology.md

 When created for the first time, the health state icons for the selected objects are displayed at the left-top section of the topology widget.
-These icons have to be placed manually in the appropriate position on the image.
+These icons have to be placed manually in the appropriate position on the image by performing the following steps:

-To manually place the icons, follow these steps:

 1. Select on the ellipsis **…** next to the **X** on the right-most side of the widget crown, which is displayed when you hover over the widget.